Parking lot: Water pollution

 Parking lots tend to be sources of water pollution because of their extensive impervious surfaces.
 Virtually all of the rain (minus evaporation) that falls becomes urban runoff.
 To avoid flooding and unsafe driving conditions, the lots are built to channel and collect runoff.
 Parking lots, along with roads, are often the principal source of water pollution in urban areas.

 Motor vehicles are a constant source of pollutants, the most significant being gasoline, motor oil, polycyclic aromatic hydrocarbons (PAHs), and heavy metals. are found in combustion byproducts of gasoline, as well as in asphalt and coal tar-based sealants used to maintain parking lots.)
-Many parking lots are also significant sources of trash which ends up in waterways.
+Many parking lots are also significant sources of trash, which ends up in waterways.

 Treatment of pollution: Traditionally, the runoff has been shunted directly into storm sewers, streams, dry wells or even sanitary sewers.
-However, most larger municipalities now require construction of stormwater management facilities for new lots.
+However, most larger municipalities now require the construction of stormwater management facilities for new lots.
 Typical facilities include retention basins, infiltration basins and percolation trenches.
 Some newer designs include bioretention systems, which use plants more extensively to absorb and filter pollutants.
 However, most existing lots have limited or no facilities to control runoff.

 Alternative paving materials: An alternative solution today is to use permeable paving surfaces, such as brick, pervious concrete, stone, special paving blocks, or tire-tread woven mats.
 These materials allow rain to soak into the ground through the spaces inherent in the parking lot surface.
 The ground then may become contaminated in the surface of the parking lot park, but this tends to stay in a small area of ground, which effectively filters water before it seeps away.
 This can however create problems if contaminants seep into groundwater, especially where there is groundwater abstraction 'downstream' for potable water supply.

 A San Jose, California parking lot in 2006, with landscaping and a diagonal parking pattern designed for one-way traffic.